 Using essential oils for wellness is all about supporting you naturally to helping you feel better overall and live a healthy, pain free life.

-- Diffuse by adding a few drops of your favorite EO to a diffuser filled with water
+- Diffuse by adding a few drops of your favorite essential oil to a diffuser filled with water

 - Apply a few drops topically to the skin

-- Receive a therapeutic massage using a layering of EO's
+- Receive a therapeutic massage using a layering of essential oils

 - Inhale the aroma directly